lou-vasquez/nifi-ftps/README.md

 Installation is therefore building the "patched" standard processor NAR and replacing the original one by this one.

 ## Current state
-Written with NIFI 1.7.1 (you should be able to get it working on other versions as well by changing the dependencies, changed classes will not have changed a lot).

-To allow self-signed certificates, you must specify the option in the processor.
-Support for checking trusted certificates implemented against the CA certificates in the JRE keystore (so if you have any self-signed CA certificates, install them there)
+Written with NIFI 1.9.2 (thanks for all the commented out solutions, kullervo16).

+- self signed allowed
+- host validation not required

-Tested with FileZilla and with [test.rebex.net](https://test.rebex.net/).
+(current version) Manually tested (ListFTPS, FetchFTPS) against external data provider ftps (last version) Tested with FileZilla and with [test.rebex.net](https://test.rebex.net/).

 **Note** : it forces the FTPS "PROT P" option (encrypted transfer) over TLS (no more SSL) , but it does not support the "TLS session resumption" option

 **Note 2** : since I have no proxy to test with, the proxy options are disabled

-**Note 3** : there is no exactness check on self-signed certificates, only that you allow self-signed and that the CN matches.